PULLING YOUR BOAT AT THE END OF THE SEASON – BOTTOM WASHING

-I hope that this piece of information is helpful to you, so you don’t make the same decision that I made last year.
+I hope that this information is helpful to you, so you don’t make the same decision that I made last year.
 If you have any questions, please feel free to email me at:

 Sea Dog (aka Steve Charlebois)